Grensom/ESP8266-Wemo/README.md

 # ESP8266-Wemo

 This Repository does no longer work as the FauxMoESP has updated and no longer supports the files uploaded.
-See ESP8266-Alexa-Emulator Repository instead.
+See NodeMCU-AlexaDevice Repository instead.

 1. Download the Following Libraries and put them into your Arduino IDE Libraries